Michael Francis Burbidge: Auxiliary Bishop of Philadelphia

-As an auxiliary bishop, Burbidge worked in the archdiocesan Office Center to assist the archbishop with administrative duties, including overseeing the office of the vicar for clergy, the Office of Communications, and The Catholic Standard & Times.
+As auxiliary bishop, Burbidge worked in the archdiocesan office center to assist the archbishop with administrative duties.
+These included overseeing the Office of the Vicar for Clergy, the Office of Communications, and The Catholic Standard & Times.
 He also served as a regional bishop.

 Bishop of Raleigh

-Burbidge was named bishop of the Diocese of Raleigh by Pope Benedict XVI on June 8, 2006.
-Burbidge was installed on August 4, 2006, at Raleigh's Sacred Heart Cathedral.
-Burbidge announced the building of a new cathedral for the Diocese of Raleigh, to be named the Cathedral of the Holy Name of Jesus.
-Building preparations began in 2013.
-Groundbreaking for the new cathedral occurred in 2014, and it was completed in 2017.
+Burbidge was named bishop of Raleigh by Pope Benedict XVI on June 8, 2006.
+Burbidge was installed on August 4, 2006, at Sacred Heart Cathedral in Raleigh.
+In 2011, Burbidge announced the construction of Cathedral of the Holy Name of Jesus in Raleigh.
+Groundbreaking for the new cathedral occurred in 2015.

-After the tornado outbreak of April 2011, in which 24 people were killed in North Carolina and other states, Burbidge urged Catholics to include victims and survivors in their Holy Week prayers.
-He directed the Diocese of Raleigh's ninety-five parishes and mission churches to hold a special collection for a disaster relief fund to be used to help survivors.
+After the tornado outbreak of April 2011, which killed 24 people in North Carolina and nearby states, Burbidge urged Catholics to include the victims and survivors in their Holy Week prayers.
+He directed the parish and mission churches to hold a special collection for the disaster survivors.
+On November 29, 2016, Burbidge celebrated his last public mass as bishop of Raleigh at St. Michael the Archangel Church in Cary, North Carolina.